Optimal allocation of Monte Carlo simulations to multiple hypothesis tests: Introduction

-Although testing procedures such as the \cite{Bonferroni1936} correction require exact knowledge of the p-value underlying each statistical test, the ideal p-values of the tests are usually not available analytically in practice and thus have to be approximated using Monte-Carlo methods, for instance via bootstrap or permutation tests.
-By the ideal p-value we refer to the one obtained by integrating over the theoretical bootstrap distribution (in case of bootstrap tests) or by generating all permutations (in case of permutation tests).
-This scenario is common in scientific studies involving real data \citep{Boca2014,Liu2013,Chen2012,Marschall2012,Brinza2010,Lin2005}.
+Although testing procedures such as the Bonferroni correction require exact knowledge of the p-value underlying each statistical test, p-values are usually not available analytically in practice and thus have to be approximated using Monte Carlo methods, for instance, bootstrap or permutation tests \citep{GandyHahn2014, GandyHahn2016, GandyHahn2017, SilvaAssuncao2018}.
+In the context of such Monte Carlo tests, the (analytical) p-value refers to the one obtained by integrating over the theoretical bootstrap distribution (in case of bootstrap tests) or by exhaustively generating all permutations (in case of permutation tests).
+This scenario is common in scientific studies involving real data, see, for instance, \cite{Tang2017}, \cite{ChenChen2017}, \cite{Wei2016}, or \cite{Shen2014} for recent testing applications involving Monte Carlo approximated p-values and \cite{Mrkvicka2017} or \cite{Pesarin2016} for Monte Carlo extensions of multiple testing.

-If the overall number of samples one is able to spend on the approximation of all p-values is limited as is the case in practice (for instance due to time constraints), increasing the approximation accuracy of certain p-value estimates comes at the cost of decreasing the accuracy of others.
+When testing $m \in \N$ given hypotheses $H_{01},\ldots,H_{0m}$ in practice, a researcher is faced with the task of allocating a number of Monte Carlo simulations $K \in \N$ (which in practice is always finite) according to some criterion of choice in order to approximate the p-values of the $m$ hypotheses.
+It is assumed throughout the article that $H_{01},\ldots,H_{0m}$ are tested using independent test statistics.
+For simplicity, the classical Bonferroni correction is considered in the remainder of this article to correct for multiplicity, though it will be discussed how the results of this article extend to other multiple testing procedures.
+Recent examples for scientific works utilising the Bonferroni correction include \cite{Gallagher2018}, \cite{Zhang2017}, or \cite{Mestres2017}.

-We are interested in deriving the optimal allocation of a finite number of samples to a finite number of hypotheses tested using the \cite{Bonferroni1936} correction.
-By optimal we refer to the allocation which minimizes the total expected number of misclassified hypotheses, that is the expected number of hypotheses whose classification (rejected, non-rejected) differs from the one obtained with the ideal p-values.
-Recent examples for studies evaluated by applying the \cite{Bonferroni1936} correction to approximated p-values include \cite{Thulin2014}, \cite{Zhang2008} and \cite{Kim2007}.
+This article considers the optimal allocation of $K$ Monte Carlo simulations to $m$ hypotheses, in the sense that the allocation minimises the total expected number of misclassified hypotheses, under the assumption of a testing scenario in which independent test statistics are available and multiplicity is corrected with the Bonferroni correction.